 Obviously, be careful where you step, or you may have a tiny cactus on your sneaker too.

 Best Time to Go

 The neat thing about Joshua Tree’s location Is that it could be snowing less than an hour drive away up in the mountains, but in the desert, you’ll be enjoying temperatures in the 60s even in the coldest months.
 At night it will drop down significantly though so if you’re spending the night, prepare for both types of weather.
-The most recommended months would be late March to mid-April.
+The best time to visit is late March to mid-April.
 The weather is ideal with a warm 70s during the day, and you’ll get to see the wildflowers in bloom.

 And as an absolute worst time to go – try and avoid the summer, at all costs.
 Just don’t do it.
 The temperatures frequently go above 100 degrees and the air is very dry.
 If you DO brave the summer temperatures, bring a lot of water (and then pack more), and make sure your cars air conditioning is solid.

 The park is beautiful, and a hiker’s dream.
 You can take advantage of the thousands of rock climbing routes, probably spot a coyote, and have some incredible photos when you’re done.
 This trip most definitely will not be costing you an arm and a leg – and if overnights in the desert are not your scene, you can spend your night in Palm Springs, CA which is a short 30-minute drive away.

 For just $15, you will get a 7-day pass to the park.
 If you have a lightweight tent and are camping overnight in the park, you can pay $10 at some campgrounds, or splurge for $15 at others.
 Since you’ll need to bring your own food, the vacation will not cost you much at all.

 - This is the desert, so bring a lot of water